 Do you have one or more of the following long term conditions?

 - Chronic Kidney Disease

 Improvements are being made to the system for annual review for patients with the above conditions.

-Starting in May 2017, all patients will be recalled by the surgery for their review in the month of their birth.
-Please wait for a letter or a call from the surgery before booking your review.
+All patients will be recalled by the surgery for their review in the month of their birth.
+Please wait for a letter or text message from the surgery before booking your review.

-When your receive your letter, please contact your surgery and you will be booked an appointment with the most appropriate member of staff.
+When your receive your letter/ text message, please contact your surgery and you will be booked an appointment with the most appropriate member of staff.
 This may mean an appropriately trained Health Care Assistant and/or a Nurse.